sharma121219/my-NLP-project/README.md

 ngrok for https tunneling
 ================================
-1. To install ngrok, go to https://ngrok.com/download and install ngrok version that is suitable for your OS
+1. To install ngrok, go to ngrok version that is suitable for your OS
 2. Extract the zip file and place ngrok.exe in a folder.
 3. Open windows command prompt, go to that folder and run this command: ngrok http 80000